RRB Exam Normalization Method Revised: RRB Calculator for Normalization of Marks in RRB NTPC/RRB Group D/RRB MI 2020 Railway Exams

 Normalization process followed by RRBs is a scientific and statistical process.
 It is not a process of awarding grace marks.
 It completely depends on the statistical parameters calculated based on the performance of candidates in the session of the candidates as well as candidates of other sessions.
 The process involves raw score of the candidate, mean and standard deviation of raw marks of candidates in his/her session as well as other sessions being normalized.

-Formula for Normalization Method - The normalisation formula used by RRBs is as under:
+Formula for Normalization Method - The normalization formula has been modified as mentioned

 Formula for Calculating Raw Score - The Raw Score is computed as under: